oskdbk/FFT-project/README.md

 <img src="drawing/results/psyduck_result_np.png" alt="Psyduck result" style="height:200px;">

-Can I put them next to each other and center?
-MD code

 ## Image of Gojo
 Number of contours: 123, Number of points: 2844
 #### Initial image